dlt-hub/dlt/docs/website/blog/2024-03-07-openapi-generation-chargebee.md

 Result: https://github.com/dlt-hub/chargebee-source

-I showed this source to our user, and did a walk-through with him.
+I did a walk-through with our user.
 Some additional context started to appear.
-Like which endpoints needed to be used with `replace` write disposition, which would require specifying the `merge` keys.
-So at the end this source would still require some testing to be performed and some fine tuning from the user.
+For example, which endpoints needed to be used with `replace` write disposition, which would require specifying the `merge` keys.
+So in the end this source would still require some testing to be performed and some fine-tuning from the user.

-I think silver lining is here — how to start.
-I don’t know how much time I would’ve spend on this source if I would start from scratch.
-Probably, for the first couple of hours I would be trying to decide where should the authentication code go, i’d be going through the docs searching for information on how can I obtain the api key from config.
-I would need to go through all API endpoints in documentation to be able to find the right one.
+I think the silver lining here is how to start.
+I don’t know how much time I would’ve spent on this source if I started from scratch.
+Probably, for the first couple of hours, I would be trying to decide where should the authentication code go, or going through the docs searching for information on how to use dlt configs.
+I would certainly need to go through all API endpoints in the documentation to be able to find the one I needed.
 There are a lot of different things which could be difficult especially if you’re doing it for the first time.

-I think at the end, if I would have done it from scratch, I would’ve got cleaner code but would have spent 2-3 days.
-With the generator, even with finetuning, I spent about half day.
+I think in the end if I had done it from scratch, I would’ve got cleaner code but spent a couple of days.
+With the generator, even with finetuning, I spent about half a day.
 And the structure was already there, so it was overall easier to work with and I didn’t have to consider everything upfront.

 # In conclusion